 By the time I was working on those I was well in to my journey of watching every Tesla YouTube video I could get my hands on.
 Though seeing a company the size of ours take it seriously and create a bespoke policy for it, including recovery to a charge station, an EV/hybrid hire car in the event of a claim, and having the cables/wall boxes all covered certainly cemented the decision that when I took ownership of my own I’d be well covered, and not have to approach getting an insurance policy any differently.
 I had a vested interest in ensuring the product we rolled out was on track, and did what it was supposed to too, as ultimately I’d end up being a customer myself a year later!

-There are lot of electric vehicle myths, what do you think are the most common ones and are they true?
+There are lot of electric vehicle myths, what do you think are the most common ones and are any of them true?

 “The batteries only last 5/7/10 years and then they go in landfill”